lse-my470/lectures/User_guides/MY470_Welcome-To-GitHub.md

 **Remote**
 > A copy of the original branch.
 When you clone a branch, that new branch is a remote, or clone.
 Remotes can talk to the origin branch, as well as other remotes for the repository, to make communication between working branches easier.

+**Shell**
+> A text based command line interface.
+Asoftware program that interprets commands from the user so that the operating system can understand them and perform the appropriate functions.

+**Terminal**
+> The command line interface (or simply command line) used on Mac (Apple) Computers.

 **Upstream**
 > While there is not necessarily a default “upstream” or “downstream” for Git projects, upstream can be considered where you push your Git changes — this is often the master branch of the project within the origin